 For more than a century, Indigenous children were removed from their families and communities to attend residential schools, funded by the government and run by churches, including the Roman Catholic Church.

-During that time, generations of Canada's Indigenous Peoples lost their language, their culture, their spirituality, and in many cases, their childhood.
+During that time, generations of Indigenous people lost their language, their culture, their spirituality, and in many cases, their childhood.
 Students at the schools suffered sexual and physical abuse, and some call the schools part of a cultural genocide.

 Canada's Truth and Reconciliation Commission identifies one Call to Action specific to the Catholic Church, number 58, which calls for an apology from the Pope to survivors of abuse in residential schools, and that the apology must happen on Canadian soil.